Jira Backup Script vs. Third-party Backup

 Custom Jira backup script

 Another way to perform a backup is to manually write a script that will perform all the necessary steps.
-Generally creating own scripts for backing up data can provide a flexible and customizable solution for our organization.
+Generally creating own scripts for backing up data can provide a flexible and customizable solution for an organization.
+Howver, this is not the most recommended and secure way.
 In this case we need to use the Jira REST API to extract data, such as issues, projects, and users, and then store that data somewhere.
 By using scheduling tools such as cron, you can automate the backup process and make sure that your Jira data is being backed up regularly.
+You can set up a cron job to run your backup script at specified intervals, such as daily or weekly, ensuring consistent and automated backups.
 However, before creating your own backup script, it is crucial to review Jira’s documentation and guidelines for data backup to ensure that your script meets the standards for data integrity and security.

 However, if we host Jira (and its database) on our own, we can try to create something similar to this drafted script below.
 Such script will perform a full backup, including the database, attachments, avatars, and configuration files.
 It will store the backup data in the compressed .tar.gz file.